KimYangOfCatbpr8c/endymuhardin/Samples/JS/Angular2/CollectionViewIntro/CollectionViewIntro/readme.txt

-﻿CellTemplateIntro (Angular 2)
+﻿CollectionViewIntro (Angular 2)
 ------------------------------------------------------------------------------
-Shows how to apply templates to different types of cells declaratively in markup.
+Shows how to get started with CollectionView, our .NET-like class that uses regular JavaScript arrays as data sources.

-Shows how to apply templates to different types of cells declaratively in markup.
+The sample shows one page with how-to's for the most important functionality of the CollectionView class.

 System requirements
 ====================